-Nevertheless, whether or not a contract should be enforced is a question often raised in family law cases.
-There are a number of ways a contract is challenged, including, but not limited to claims of fraud, duress, overreaching, or undue influence.
-These defenses to enforcement of an agreement require that certain elements be proven.
-The party seeking to set aside the contract has the burden of proving the elements of each defense to an agreement.
-In other words, if a spouse enters into a prenuptial agreement and then the parties file for dissolution of marriage, the spouse seeking to have the prenuptial agreement set aside will have to make a strong showing of each element of each defense to the agreement that he or she claims.
+Challenges to enforcement of these agreements require proof that certain elements exist—and the party challenging the contract has the burden of proof to have an agreement set aside.
+For example, if a spouse enters into a prenuptial agreement and then the parties file for dissolution of marriage, the spouse seeking to have the prenuptial agreement set aside will have to make a strong showing of the elements he or she is claiming should invalidate part or all of the agreement.
 Otherwise, the agreement will be upheld.

-On the other hand, a spouse who has entered into an agreement may want to enforce or defend the agreement and its terms.
+Often a spouse who has entered into an agreement may want to enforce or defend the agreement and its terms, rather than set it aside.
 Enforceability and interpretation of an agreement are two common areas of dispute in family law.
-In determining whether a contract should be enforced, the court must resolve disputes as to the interpretation of the agreement’s language.
-First the court determines whether the disputed provision is ambiguous.
-If the agreement is unambiguous, then the court interprets the agreement and enforces the language.
-If there is ambiguity in the language of the agreement, then the parties may present evidence to help the judge decide how to interpret the ambiguous provision of the agreement.
+In determining whether a contract should be enforced, and often more importantly, how it should be enforced, the Court must resolve disputes as to the interpretation of the agreement’s language.

-Because grammar and language can become critical factors in the way in which a contract is interpreted, it is important to have an attorney with knowledge and experience dealing with contractual disputes.
-At Nicole L. Goetz, P.L. the attorneys have extensive experience drafting these agreements and handling family law cases that involve disputes over both the enforceability and interpretation of prenuptial, postnuptial, cohabitation, separation, and marital settlement agreements.
+Because grammar, language and the rules of construction can become critical factors in the way in which a court views a contract provision, it is important to have an attorney with knowledge and experience dealing with contractual disputes.
+At Nicole L. Goetz, P.L. the attorneys have extensive experience addressing these agreements and handling family law cases that involve disputes over both the enforceability and interpretation of prenuptial, postnuptial, cohabitation, separation and marital settlement agreements.
 If you are seeking confidential legal advice regarding the drafting of an agreement or the possible challenge to or enforcement of an agreement, we can help.
 Contact us to schedule a confidential consultation with our attorneys at our office in Naples, Florida.